zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 3. On the **Web App Create** blade, specify the following configuration:

-    a.  **App name**: Enter a unique and valid URL, such as contosoinsuranceSUFFIX (until the green check mark appears) in the App Name field
+    a.  **App name**: Enter a unique and valid URL, such as contosoinsuranceSUFFIX (until the green check mark appears) in the App Name field.

-    b.  **Subscription**: Select the subscription you are using for this hands-on lab
+    b.  **Subscription**: Select the subscription you are using for this hands-on lab.

-    c.  **Resource group**: Select Use existing, and select the **hands-on-lab-SUFFIX** resource group
+    c.  **Resource group**: Select Use existing, and select the **hands-on-lab-SUFFIX** resource group.

     d.
 Select **App Service plan/Location**

     e.
-On the App Service plan blade, select Create new
+On the App Service plan blade, select Create new.

     f.
 On the New App Service Plan blade, enter the following:

-    -  **App Service plan**: Enter a unique name, such as contosoinsuranceSUFFIX
+    -  **App Service plan**: Enter a unique name, such as contosoinsuranceSUFFIX.

-    -  **Location**: Select the location you are using for this hands-on lab
+    -  **Location**: Select the location you are using for this hands-on lab.

-    -  **Pricing tier**: Select S1 Standard
+    -  **Pricing tier**: Select S1 Standard .

     ![+Create new selected on the App Service Plan blade.](media/image51.png "App Service Plan blade")

-    -  Select **OK**
+    -  Select **OK**.

 4. Select **Create** to provision the new Web App.